 Those composition layers are drawn in a specified order, with the 0th layer drawn first.
 Layers are drawn with a “painter’s algorithm,” with each successive layer potentially overwriting the destination layers whether or not the new layers are virtually closer to the viewer.
 Composition layers are subject to blending with other layers.
 Blending of layers can be controlled by the alpha channel information present in the image buffer of each layer.
 In addition, the image buffer of the layer may be limited by a maximum width and a maximum height when rendering them such that they fit into the capabilities of the swapchains.

-[To OpenXR annex START]

 For visual rendering, the following applies:

 1) To present images to the user, the runtime provides images organized in swapchains for the application to render into.